 Patients suffering with advanced heart failure who have exhausted medical therapies may be candidates to receive an LVAD.
 The American Association of Cardiology and the American Heart Association recommend this therapy as a viable treatment option for advanced heart failure.
 Clinical studies have shown that patients treated with an LVAD can live longer and enjoy an improved quality of life compared to medication management alone.

-- As a bridge to recovery: An LVAD can be used to support a patient who is experiencing heart failure that may reverse itself after temporary support, such as viral infections and post-partum heart disease, among others.
+- Bridge to recovery: An LVAD can be used to support a patient who is experiencing heart failure that may reverse itself after temporary support, such as viral infections and post-partum heart disease, among others.

-- As a bridge to transplant: An LVAD can be used to support a patient until a donor heart becomes available.
+- Bridge to transplant: An LVAD can be used to support a patient until a donor heart becomes available.

 - As destination therapy: An LVAD can be implanted permanently for long-term therapy in patients with severe heart failure who are not candidates for heart transplantation.